AsylumSeekersCentre/CiviCRM-SmartGroupTag/README.md

 CiviCRM-SmartGroupTag
 =====================

-Automatic tagging based on Smart Groups.
+CiviCRM Extension providing automatic tagging based on Smart Groups.

 In Development - not recommended for general use yet.